Ghelfi/Ghelfi.github.io/_posts/2025-08-10-frameworks.md

 So..., why `PyTorch`?
 If I had written this blog ten years ago, would I have chosen differently?
-Putting aside the minor temporal hiccup that `PyTorch` `v0.1.1` was released in April 2016, let’s focus on the real question here: How have different deep learning frameworks performed in terms of community adoption, and what factors have shaped the development and adoption dynamics over the past decade?
+Putting aside the minor temporal hiccup that `PyTorch` `v0.1.1` was released in April 2016, let’s focus on the real question here: How have different deep learning frameworks performed in terms of community adoption, and what factors have shaped the development and adoption dynamics over the last (and ironically, due to publish timing, also the first) ten years?

-# The Framework race
+# The Framework Race

-Over the past decade, the deep learning framework landscape has shifted dramatically — starting with early pioneers like `Theano` and `Caffe`, which powered research breakthroughs in computer vision;
-moving on to the first giants such as `TensorFlow`, and arriving at today’s dominant community-driven contender, `PyTorch`.
+Over the past decade, the deep learning framework landscape has shifted significantly — starting with early pioneers like `Theano` and `Caffe`, which powered research breakthroughs in computer vision; moving on to the first giants such as `TensorFlow`, and arriving at today’s dominant community-driven contender, `PyTorch`.

 Tracking the community adoption and impact of a deep learning framework is a challenge in